-The symposiums rotate approximately around three regions: Europe and Africa, The Americas, and Asia and Oceana.
-Our fourteen symposiums have been: Berkeley 2005, Montreal 2006; Nagoya2007, Kythnos 2008; San Diego 2009, Vancouver 2010, Jeju 2011, Evora 2012, Santiago 2013, Tianjin 2014, Aalborg 2015, Niagara-on-the-Lake 2016, Newcastle2017, and Bucharest 2018.
-All have been highly productive and enjoyable and you can find all of the posters and presentations on this site.
-Each region organizes a session, choosing its speakers and chairs from the region, andt here is usually an additional session on remote applications, as well as panel sessions, and a poster display.
-Our emphasis is on current microgrid demonstrations, although research and policy presentations are also welcome.
-Attendance is by invitation only and usually about half of the attendees are from the host region and the other half is approximately evenly split between the other two regions.
+The symposiums rotate approximately around three regions: Europe and Africa, The Americas, and Asia and Oceania.
+The past 15 editions have been Berkeley 2005, Montreal 2006; Nagoya 2007, Kythnos 2008, San Diego 2009, Vancouver 2010, Jeju 2011, Evora 2012, Santiago 2013, Tianjin 2014, Aalborg 2015, Niagara-on-the-Lake 2016, Newcastle 2017, Bucharest 2018, and Fort Collins 2019.
+All have been highly productive and enjoyable and you can find all of their posters and presentations on this site.
+Each region organizes a session, choosing its speakers and chairs.
+There is usually an additional session on remote applications, as well as panel sessions and poster teasers and display.
+Our emphasis is on current microgrid demonstrations, although fundamental research and policy presentations are also welcome.
+Attendance is by-invitation-only and usually about half of the attendees are from the host region while the other half is approximately evenly split between the remaining regions.
 We are particularly interested in attracting attendance from currently under represented countries.
-If you are interested in learning more about the symposium, please contact us using the contact us tab.
+If you are interested in learning more about the next symposium, please contact us using the “Contact us” tab.